Safiuddin Ahmed: Family

-Ahmed was born on 23 June 1922, in Bhabanipur, Kolkata.
+Ahmed was born on 23 June 1922, in Bhabanipur.
 His father, Matinuddin Ahmed, was a sub-registrar in the land office of the Government of Bengal and his mother, Bibi Jamila Khatun, was a housewife.
 Three generations of his family had lived in their paternal homestead in Bhabanipur.
 Ahmad's paternal grandfather, Aminuddin Ahmed, was a popular doctor in Bhabanipur.
 Aminuddin Ahmed was known as "Bachu Daktar" by the local residents.
 The road in front of his house was named "Bachu Daktar Lane" after Aminuddin Ahmed's death under the initiative of the "Kolkata municipality".
 Ahmed's father died when he was young.
-Bhabanipur was adjacent to shahebpara chaurangi. although people from different provinces lived in this area,majority of the inhabitants were culturally conscious Bengali Hindus and Muslims.
+Bhabanipur was adjacent to shahebpara chaurangi. although people from different provinces lived in this area, majority of the inhabitants were culturally conscious Bengali Hindus and Muslims.
 Baliganj of south Kolkata was then in the suburbs, populated sparsely.

 Education

 Ahmed has studied art at Calcutta Government School of Art in 1936.
 Ahmed came into proximity with many people while studying in the art school from 1930 to 1942 as he practiced painting nature studies and landscapes and went to draw people with the students to the bank of the Ganges, the zoo and the Sealdah station, likewise he want to studio in the home of the teacher prohlad, which always had its door open to visitors, was also frequented by Dilip Dasgupta, Zainul Abedin and others.
 This means, Ahmed was one of those who spent most of the hours of the day practicing art, through studies outside the school and in prohlad's studio.
 Other than this, as students they regularly went to the Radha area at the western border of Bengal to Birbhum and the adjacent dumka area of Jharkhand.
 The everyday life of the santals of that area, the dry landscape, vegetation, slowly flowing rivers, sky, horizons of Radha have repeatedly appeared as subjects of paintings and prints done during his student life.
 The second world war started in Europe in 1939.
-In 1958 he completed the diploma courses in printmaking from the Central School of Arts and Crafts in London with distinction.
+In 1958, he completed the diploma courses in printmaking from the Central School of Arts and Crafts in London with distinction.